 The first step of getting to Bora Bora is flying into Faa’a International Airport (PPT) in the capital city of Papeete on the island of Tahiti.
 Air Tahiti Nui, Air France, and Hawaiian Airlines flights from LAX will take 8 hours.

 If you happen to be flying into Los Angeles beforehand, leave yourself at least 3 hours of transfer time.
-Hawaiian Airlines fly out of Terminal 2 and both Air Tahiti Nui & Air France fly out of the Tom Bradley International Terminal.
+Hawaiian Airlines fly out of Terminal 2, and Air Tahiti Nui & Air France fly out of the Tom Bradley International Terminal.
 The airport has a shuttle service system that runs every 10 minutes that will take you to your desired terminal free of charge.

-Air Tahiti Checked Baggage Allowance:
+Air Tahiti Checked Baggage Allowance